intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/models/image/inception/README.md

 This command will transform the images into hadoop sequence files, which are more suitable for a distributed training.

-Bigdl has different versions, bigdl-VERSION-jar-with-dependencies.jar used in the following command is a general name.
-Please update it according to your bigdl version.
-It can be found in the **lib** folder of the distributed package.
-If you build from source, it can be found in the **dist/lib** folder.

 ```bash
 spark-submit --class com.intel.analytics.bigdl.models.utils.ImageNetSeqFileGenerator bigdl-VERSION-jar-with-dependencies.jar -f imagenet_folder -o output_folder -p cores_number